Gagan Malik

 Gagan Malik is an Indian actor and Buddhist activist.
-He won the Best Actor Award in the World Buddhist Film Festival organised by the United Nations for his role as Lord Buddha in Sri Siddhartha Gauthama.
-Malik is known for his leading role as lord Rama in Ramayan.
+He won the Best Actor Award in the World Buddhist Film Festival organised by the United Nations for his role as Prince Siddhartha in the Sri Lankan Sinhala film Sri Siddhartha Gautama.
+Malik is also known for his leading role as lord Rama in Ramayan.

 Early life and modelling career

-Malik was born and brought up in a Jat family in Delhi, India.
+Malik was born and brought up in a Jat Hindu family in Delhi, India.
 His father is a businessman from New Delhi, India.
 He has three elder brothers and a sister.
 He was educated in Hansraj school Central in Delhi.
 In his childhood, his mother used to read the epic Ramayana to him.

 When he was young, he used to participate in his colony Ramleela and he have always played the character of Ram in it.
 Prior to his acting debut, Malik played first class cricket in India.
 He also played cricket for the Ranji Trophy team in Delhi.
 After twelve years of cricket he moved to acting.

 Malik has vast experience in TV commercials (Times of India, Skoda, Birla Sun Life Insurance), music videos, modeling and designer shows.
 In 2004, he won Mr. Photogenic in national male beauty pageant Mr India.

 Career

 In 2005, Malik landed a starring role in Hum Ladkiyan.
 It tells the story of the young engineer Siddharth, Indian-born engineer, raised and living in the U.S. arrives in Varanasi to work on the Ganga Cleaning Project.
 The show premiered in Tel Aviv, Israel on 9 September 2005.

 He began his acting career in television with Kumkum on Star Plus and then he played a lead role in Zee TV's show Saath Saath Banayenge Ek Aashiyaan, he also appeared in Star One's, TV serial Shakuntala.
 In 2012, he played the lead role of Ram in Ramayan.
 The show was immensely popular in Indonesia and hence Malik, together with his co-stars Neha Sargam and Neil Bhatt, were invited to perform in a special stage show in Jakarta organised by antv.

-In 2013, Malik debuted in international film "Sri Siddhartha Gautama" as the titular character.
+In 2013, Malik debuted in international film with the Sri Lankan Sinhala language film "Sri Siddhartha Gautama" as the titular character.
 "Siddhartha Gauthama" film inspired by the spiritual odyssey of The Buddha has won international awards at the Delhi International Film Festival in India and the United Nations Buddhist Film Festival in Vietnam and broken box office records in Sri Lanka.
 He won the Best Actor Award in the 2014 World Buddhist Film Festival for his role in "Siddhartha Gauthama".

 Malik is part of celebrity cricket team Jaipur Raj Joshiley for Indian sport-reality entertainment show Box Cricket League season 2.
 Currently he plays the role of Lord Rama in Sankatmochan Mahabali Hanuman in Sony TV.

 In 2016, he confirmed that he is "strongly involved" in an international film based on the Buddha.
 It is reported will be the most expensive movie made on the Buddha.
 The pre production is on and the team will be shooting the teaser towards July or August.